 - Frighten enemies, since seeing many hundreds of flames coming at you was/is terrifying.
 Tracer bullets accomplish the same today.

 - Adjust the aim, since flaming arrows can possibly tell the shooters where most of the arrows are going so that they can adjust their shots accordingly, which is another function tracers occupy today.

 open/close all folders

 Anime and Manga

 - In the Drum arc of One Piece, Chess fires flaming arrows at Sanji and Chopper after Kuromarimo throws balls of highly flammable hair at them.

-- Sailor Moon - Sailor Mars shoots arrows that are made of fire...from a bow that is also made of fire.
+- In Sailor Moon, Sailor Mars shoots arrows that are made of fire...from a bow that is also made of fire.

-- Sword of the Stranger - Shogen Itadori's army begins their assault on Shishine with a barrage of fire arrows.
+- In Sword of the Stranger, Shogen Itadori's army begins their assault on Shishine with a barrage of fire arrows.
 This has little effect due to the snow.